peteroupc/numbers-java/api/com.upokecenter.numbers.EInteger.md

 **Returns:**

-* The number of bits in this object's value.
+* The number of bits in this object's absolute value.
 Returns 0 if this object's value is 0, and returns 1 if the value is negative 1.

 **Throws:**